straw-boy/solvers/README.md

 # solvers

-A collection of implementation of various algorithms to solve Sorted L-One Penalised Estimation problem
+A collection of implementation of various algorithms to solve Sorted L-One Penalised Estimation problem.